 BA Human Geography:

-PhD applicants for supervision are welcomed across the areas of geographies of public-art practice, sexuality, (queer) citizenship, digital culture and processes of social inclusion/exclusion.
+I welcome enquiries from motivated and qualified applicants from all around the world who are interested in PhD research across the areas of geographies of public-art practice, sexuality, (queer) citizenship, digital culture and processes of social inclusion/exclusion.

 Research groups and institutes